MacaPecha/devsite-docs/guides/online-payments/mobile-checkout/latest/introduction.en.md

 # Mobile Checkout

-Mercado Pago SDK makes it easy to create a payment experience in your application.
+Mercado Libre SDK makes it easy to create a payment experience in your application.
 You will instantly offer your users:

 ----[mla, mpe, mlb, mlm]----
 - Card payments, payments in cash or bank transfer.